Configure a branch policy for an external service

 - Policy requirement determines whether or not this policy is optional or required to complete pull requests into the branch.

-- Authorized account is used to enforce that status from only the specified account will be counted towards the policy fulfillment.
+- Authorized identity is used to enforce that status from only the specified identity will be counted towards the policy fulfillment.

 - Reset conditions is used to determine when a posted status is no longer valid.
 If the status posted is specific to the latest code (i.e. a build), check Reset status whenever there are new changes to reset the status when the source branch changes.